 Aging Services developed and implemented strategies to connect more older individuals to the Internet, so they could stay connected to family, social supports, and behavioral health services.
 In-home qualified service providers (QSPs) provided critical support during the height of the pandemic and adapted to the protocols developed by the state.
-The federal relief funds received by Aging Services were used to prevent social isolation by providing companionship services which included non-medical transportation, to purchase personal protective equipment (PPE) for staff and direct care workers so in-home services could safely continue, and to provide tablet computers to individuals residing in nursing facilities or at home, so they could stay connected to loved ones and service providers.
+The federal relief funds received by Aging Services were used to prevent social isolation by providing companionship services, to purchase personal protective equipment (PPE) for staff and direct care workers so inhome services could safely continue, and to provide tablet computers to individuals residing in nursing facilities or at home, so they could stay connected to loved ones and service providers.